North Carolina Long-Term Disability Attorneys

 Recovering Your Long-Term Disability Benefits

 If you are suffering from a serious medical condition and cannot work, you may be able to apply for long-term disability benefits.
 Long-term disability insurance is supposed to provide financial support to those who cannot work for an extended period due to a disabling medical condition.
 This may include arthritis, Lyme disease, liver disease, lupus, multiple sclerosis, heart disease, carpal tunnel syndrome, cancer, mental disorders, and more.

 If your claim for long-term disability was denied or has been delayed for any reason, Crumley Roberts is here to help you seek the benefits to which you are rightfully entitled.
-When insurance companies try to deny valid claims or wrongfully delay payment, we are there to stand up for your rights.
+When insurance companies try to deny valid claims or wrongfully delay payment, we are here to stand up for your rights.
 At Crumley Roberts, we care like family, listen to learn, and do what’s right.

 Crumley Roberts, Helping You Through Life’s Most Difficult Moments

 We want to help you through this difficult time.
 We can offer guidance, insight, and legal representation related to long-term disability claims.
-Whether your employer provides insurance coverage, or you are responsible for paying premiums yourself, our long-term disability attorneys can help by:
+Whether your employer provides the insurance coverage, or you are responsible for paying the premiums yourself, our long-term disability attorneys can help by: